|School||Cardiff School of Planning and Geography|

 |Module Leader||Professor Alison Brown|

 This module explores contemporary challenges and opportunities in creating space and place in modern cities, in contexts of rapid city growth, urban obsolescence or environmental decline, and where emerging technologies create the potential to support innovative planning and design approaches.
-With a focus on district and neighbourhood-level planning, and case studies of urban upgrading and regeneration, the module takes a comparative international approach to planning practice.
+With a focus on district and neighbourhood-level planning, and case studies of urban regeneration, the module takes a comparative international approach to planning practice.
 Part 1 considers the building blocks for creating vibrant space and attractive places, discussing the legislative, land, and institutional context of planning practice.
 Part 2 considers the challenges of upgrading for low-income or slum communities, and the role of participatory planning, in contexts where resource constraints are an issue.
 Part 3 explores problems of design-led regeneration through a field trip to a UK city as the basis for the coursework submission.

 Parts 1 and 2 will be taught through a mixture of lectures and seminars.
 Part 3 will consist of a 3-day field trip to a UK city and guided coursework submission.